-- This is the third-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
+- This is the first part of the third-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
 Parts 1 and 2 must be completed to fulfil the requirements of the unit.
-The unit is a continuation of the first- and second-year Prosthodontics Clinical Practice I and Prosthodontics Clinical Practice II units.
 It involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontics Clinic.
 Students are supervised during clinical sessions by specialist prosthodontists.
-On average, five half-day sessions per week are devoted to the Prosthodontics Clinic over the three years of the course.
+On average, five half-day sessions per week are devoted to the prosthodontic clinic over the three years of the course.
 Students are required to maintain a logbook, summarising all patients treated during their training.
-This logbook is assessed throughout the unit and at the end of the third year of the course by the External Examiner(s).
-The content covered is specialist prosthodontics in clinical practice.
-Content is delivered through clinical management of patients while being supervised by specialist periodontists and consists of pre-clinical laboratory work, workshops, and student presentations of case reports.
+This logbook is assessed throughout the unit and at the end of the third year of the course by the external examiner(s).
+The content will develop the fundamental skills for specialist prosthodontic clinical practice including oral rehabilitation with fixed, removable and implant prosthodontics.
+Students will learn through clinical management of patients while being supervised by specialist prosthodontists, together with pre-clinical exercises, laboratory work, workshops, and student case presentations.

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); and (3) clinical assessment (Failed component).
+- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentations; (3) ongoing clinical assessment; and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component) and clinical assessment (Failed component) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical logbook, case presentations, ongoing clinical assessment, and professional behaviour assessment (failed component) components.

 - Unit Coordinator(s)